From East Dorset, particualarly the Isle of Purbeck.

 The Canadian descendants of Susanna Pelly Anstey, and Thomas Galton, are identified.
 The family that went to British Columbia were the Locks from Guernsey in 1912, see Agnes Mary Waterman, 1866-1951, and her great-granddaughters, Beverly & Lorna M Clark.
 This is significant because it established for certain that this Thomas Galton is the earliest confirmed ancestor of our Galton lines.

-No identified connections to the Ansteys have appeared in any of the cluster analyses done so far.
-However there are strong indications of connections from Dorset and Hampshire matches to Newfoundland including the surnames of Anstey, Davis, Galton, Verge and Pelley.
-It seems most likely that this connection is to the Anstey family of which there is a One-Name study.
+Descent from the Ansteys have appeared in connections from Dorset and Hampshire matches to Newfoundland including the surnames of Anstey, Davis, Galton, Verge and Pelley.
+It seems most likely that this connection is to the Anstey family for which there is a One-Name study.
 'Our' branch is from those of Poole though the family is ancient and comes from Anstey in Hertfordshire where a descendant of a Norman family was granted land.
 It has its own web site here, and there is a book that describes the studies of which I have a copy.

 The Anstey web site has a page on the Poole Ansteys which is being worked on, the link is HERE.
-A cluster analysis has identified two matches to Linda Bourne & 'danrob2014', that are significant and they have links to Ansteys from the settlement of Twillingate on Newfoundland around 1700..
+A cluster analysis has identified two matches to Linda Bourne & 'danrob2014', that are significant and they have links to Ansteys from the settlement of Twillingate on Newfoundland around 1700 and are partially resolved in August 2024.
+The first connections was from several matches to the Burry family who originate in Christchurch.
+Looking at the numerous matches show that there are many links to Galton, Lander, Anstey, Gatrell and others from around 1700 onward.
+Given the small and close Newfoundland families from the early 1700's onward it seems likely that not all connections can be reliably untangled.

 Another recent link back to Thomas Galton is to the grandson of Malcolm Henry Alexander McNeill, 1909-1990, Andrew John Scott at 9cM on 1 segment.